 Are You Not Entertained?

 Gone are the days of static blogs.
 Visual references, video content and links all make up the experience that users crave.
 When online we want to be engaged and entertained – quickly.

 Websites and blogs are becoming intelligent, displaying content specific to users preferences.
 Download content from a site and straight away the site knows what you like and will continue to promote the content that will engage with you.

 Recent statistics state that 70% of digital marketing professionals say that interactive content is effective in converting website visits into sales.
 36% agree that static content has the same effect.

 Where this may prove to be counter-intuitive to a copywriter’s natural instincts, a smart writer knows how to point their audience in the direction of content that provides them with the most value.

-The bottom line is, if you're not creating content that identifies your ideal customers questions, wants and needs, then you're falling behind in modern day marketing.
+The bottom line is, if you're not creating content that identifies your ideal customers' questions, wants and needs, then you're falling behind in modern day marketing.

 For years we have heard the saying 'Content is King', well let me tell you now, content is NOT king, 'Content is God'.
 As the world continues to get smaller, individuals are becoming more informed and more specific for the content they are searching for.
-If you're not planning or don't have a content strategy in place, you need to realise your going to fall behind in online marketing.
+If you're not planning or don't have a content strategy in place, you need to realise you're going to fall behind in online marketing.